-Use the Search button at the top of the report page to help you find a specific record in an Oracle® Enterprise Session Border Controller (ESBC) Monitor and Trace report.
-Search allows you to specify criteria for the search.
+Use the Search button located above the report table to help you find a specific record in an Oracle® Enterprise Session Border Controller (Enterprise SBC) Monitor and Trace report.
+When you click Search, the Web GUI displays a dialog where you specify criteria for the search.

 You can specify a value for any or all of the fields in the Search field.
-The search process searches for records with all of the values you specify and displays only the records with those values.
+The search process searches for records with all of the values you specify and displays only the records with all those values.
 When you perform a Global Search and specify values in other fields, the search process searches the other specified fields first and then filters on the Global Search field.

 - If you specify the "" character in a search string, the search is performed on that exact string.
 For example, if you search for "12345", the search shows results for all strings containing "12345". - You can use quotes (" ") to specify a search.
-For example, you can enter Smith and the search finds all of the records that match Smith, such as: John Smith field<sip:sipp@192.168.1.70:5070>;tag=12260SIPpTag001. - When you enter a space before or after a quotation mark, (for example, "Smith "), the search returns no data. - 1.
-On any reports page, click Search and do the following in the Search Filter dialog.
+For example, you can enter Smith and the search finds all of the records that match Smith, such as: John Smith field<sip:sipp@192.168.1.70:5070>;tag=12260SIPpTag001. - When you enter a space before or after a quotation mark, (for example, "Smith "), the search returns no data.

+1. On any reports page. click Search and do the following in the Search dialog.